danielkeller/393torrent/README.md

 # 393torrent
-A software engineering class project to make a bittorrent client.
+A software engineering class project to make a bittorrent client in python.